Vital Essentials Common Q&A

 A: Depending on your pet’s preference, there are two great options: mini nibs and mini patties.
 The mini nibs are great “as is” with no water needed.
 The freeze-dried mini patties are great with water added to them before serving to your pet.
 If your dog or cat rarely uses the water bowl, choose the mini patty option with water to help balance out moisture intake.

 Q: I’ve tried to add water to the freeze-dried mini nibs, but they don’t seem to re-hydrate.
-How should I feed Vital Essentials Mini Nibs?
+How should I feed Vital Essentials Mini Nibs to my pet dog or cat?

 A: Actually, Vital Essentials Freeze-Dried Mini Nibs should served “as is” without adding water, unlike other similar products you may find at your local pet store.
 Freeze-dried Mini Nibs offer a great crunchy option for those dogs and cats the have a preference for dry foods, but with an added boost of raw goodness.
 This is an excellent option for pet parents looking to feed complete and balanced meal or for those who want to add in the mini nibs to their pets’ current diet to get added nutrients and protein.